BSPN-TV/swarm_plan/README.md

 #Neo ：
 Author of 《the evolutionary history of blockchain》.

 A loyal fan community of 10thousand people and WeChat public account 200,000 people.
+ID :goahead8008(树哥解读）

 Columnists for a variety of well-known blockchain media.